department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-and-sitewide-crew-member-onboarding.md

 - [ ] Who is our team?
 [View & bookmark this Mural org chart](https://app.mural.co/t/departmentofveteransaffairs9999/m/vagov6717/1653588059793/7a260edabca9535d25d71fac1035c979261c223c?sender=u0b235d03cbd64f7f93673243)
 - [ ] Complete your personal information & bookmark the [official team roster](https://docs.google.com/spreadsheets/d/1S31-cj0TPczh4K9r2G--kERqZStOOECX_W2VrQy3kRA/edit#gid=0).
 Note: this is separate from the Platform roster mentioned in Day 1 section.
     * Your DM will ask you to update your paperwork status until you receive official clearance.
-    - [ ] Make your Google calendar publicly accessible, showing free/busy time.
+    - [ ] Get the sharable link for your Google Calendar from Settings/"Access permissions for events" and add it to your Slack Profile.
 This will allow team members in other organizations to easily schedule with you.
-See [Mark your calendar as public](https://support.google.com/calendar/answer/37083?hl=en#zippy=%2Cmark-your-calendar-as-public).
 - [ ] Who is on the team?
 Read your [team members' user manuals](https://drive.google.com/drive/u/0/folders/195otsT1IUxi_k8oEU21TUkvEG-6p5YQj?ths)
 - [ ] Create your own User Manual: duplicate [the template](https://docs.google.com/document/d/1Rvtoo8CQvE7dptcqmMVqmJ_hbKSNWJ983NXkDj_gVg0/edit?usp=share_link), fill it out, and save your manual in your team's folder.
    - [ ] Share your user manual with your team in Slack, once you've created it!